-Former Gov. Deval Patrick Cleared of Defamation Claim
+Former Massachusetts Gov. Patrick Cleared of Defamation

-BOSTON (CN) — Massachusetts’ highest court dismissed a defamation lawsuit against former Governor Deval Patrick, but declined to address whether he and other high-level officials are shielded from such claims by absolute privilege.
+BOSTON (CN) — Massachusetts’ highest court dismissed a defamation lawsuit against former Gov. Deval Patrick, but declined to address whether he and other high-level officials are shielded from such claims by absolute privilege.

 The alleged defamation stemmed from Patrick’s removal of Saundra Edwards as chairwoman of the Sex Offender Registry Board, near the end of his second term in 2014.
 Patrick claimed Edwards, a former Plymouth County assistant district attorney, had “interfered with” a sex offender hearing of Patrick’s brother-in-law, according to the June 8 ruling from the Massachusetts Supreme Judicial Court.